April 2026

 Mount Nemrut, May 2026

 The road ended at a car park with a steep angle.
-From here, there would 300 steps upwards.
-McBear and Roger assesses the situation and agreed that it might be a good idea to accept a ride in our humans rucksack.
+From here, there would be 300 steps leading up towards the summit.
+McBear and Roger assessed the situation and agreed that it would probably be a good idea to accept a ride in our humans rucksack.

 Mount Nemrut, May 2026